 My subconscious motives were always rooted in one or more of the following: If I can love more passionately, give of myself more abundantly, deliver better punchlines or turn more heads, then — surely then — I will never have to worry about being alone.
 If I do nothing but pleasing, no one will ever leave me.
 If I am approved of, it means I am loved — doesn’t it?

-I now know that this stressful back-and-worth was no fault of anyone’s but my own.
-Even in instances of being taken advantage of or used, I wore the stain of much of the blame because I had taught the others that my ultimate aim was always to please.
+I now know that this agonizing roller coaster ride was no fault of anyone’s but my own.
+Even in instances of being taken advantage of or used, I wore the stain of much of the blame because I taught the others that my ultimate aim was always to please them.
 Every perceived “life-drainer” or “taker” was only one component in that equation of dysfunction; I was the other.

 Surrendering the need to please did not mean becoming selfish, however.
-It meant getting so beautifully and respectfully yet unapologetically honest – with myself and everyone else.
-It meant giving up living from a place of avoiding someone’s wrath or from a place of “but, what if they get upset with me if I don’t?”
-It meant striving to only give, share, write, love, create, dance, dress and laugh from the nucleus of my truth.
+It meant getting so beautifully and respectfully yet unapologetically honest, with myself and everyone else.
+It meant giving up living from a place of avoiding someone’s wrath or from a place of “But… but… but… what if they get upset with me if I don’t?”
+It meant striving to only give and love and react and share from the nucleus of my truth.
+Nowhere else.

-Because we simply do not have time to betray ourselves in the name of pleasing someone else.
+Because there’s simply no more time to betray ourselves for the sake of pleasing someone else…

 It is natural for a human being to enjoy making another human being happy.
 This connection is ingrained in us.
-But, if your desire to charm another is more powerful than your commitment to the truth of who you are, you are traveling on dangerous terrain.
+But, if your desire to charm or win over another is more powerful than your commitment to the truth of who you are, you are navigating across dangerous terrain.

-The road to people-pleasing is full of pot-holes, and it’s always lined with poisonous fruit.
+The road to people-pleasing is full of pot holes, and it’s always lined with poisonous fruit.
 Because you are driving away from and blowing fumes in the face of the real you.
-It is a seductive feat because it looks and feels like a spirit of unconditional acceptance and generosity, but is actually trickery.
-When focused solely on pleasing, you are squeezing, suffocating and throwing masks over the light in you — the light that would shoot sparks across so many lives if you were brave enough to be yourself.
+It is a seductive feat because it looks and feels like a spirit of unconditional acceptance, generosity, and servitude, but it’s actually trickery.
+When focused solely on pleasing, you are squeezing, suffocating and throwing masks over the light in you — the light that would shoot sparks of inspiration across so many lives if you were brave enough to be yourself.

-Living from a point of satisfying others is the opposite of a loving existence because it means two deadly things: one — you are driving a knife into the only thing you really have at the end of the day, and that is your truth.
-Two – you are robbing others of the opportunity to ever know and love the real you – the one they rarely see when you are so consumed and tangled up in pleasing.
-You cannot build or feed a relationship with people-pleasing anymore than you can nourish a plant with fake light and syrupy poison and call it sunshine and water.
+Living from a point of satisfying others is the opposite of a loving existence because it results in two deadly things: one — you’re driving a knife into the only thing you really have at the end of the day, which is your truth, and two — you’re robbing others of the opportunity to ever know and love the real you.
+This is a person they may never meet if you remain consumed by and tangled up in pleasing.
+You can’t build or feed a relationship with people-pleasing anymore than you can nourish a plant with fake light and syrupy poison and call it sunshine and water.

-Because nothing is more real than this: We are all out here in this world projecting our fears and grasping to meet the desires and demands of others – others who probably don’t even know what they like or want anyway.
-We’re all spinning in circles, getting dizzy — caught in a chain reaction of adapting to the next person’s moods and whims.
+Because nothing is more real than this: each of us are wandering about the world, traversing through our unique complexities and hardships, projecting our fears and insecurities onto each other, and grasping to meet the desires and demands of each other.
+The thing is?
+These ‘others’ probably don’t even know what they like or want anyway.
+We’re all spinning in circles, oftentimes falling dizzy — caught in a chain reaction of adapting to the next person’s moods and whims.
 You and I will change our minds at least a hundred times before our next birthdays.

-So, here is how to bless each other the right way: Do what makes you explode with such joy and happiness that the happiness exuding from you lights up the heart in me.
+So, I think, here’s how to bless each other the right way: do what makes you explode with such fulfillment and joy that the happiness exuding from you lights up the heart in me.
 It will then offer me the invitation to do the same.
-And, so I will then do what makes me explode with such joy and happiness that I will accidentally send a rocket of fuel straight through your fiery heart, too.
+So I will then do what makes me explode with such fulfillment and joy that I will, but default, send a rocket of fuel straight through your fiery heart, too.